 Typically, the Research Paper will have begun in a course and been subsequently revised with a broader academic audience in mind and with a clear articulation of how its argument and methodologies fit within ongoing conversations in the relevant field or fields.
 The student should be working toward potential publication of the project, and/or toward its integration into their dissertation.
 Students will present an abbreviated version of this paper in SPAN 8894, the Literatures and Cultures Colloquium, by the tenth week of the semester.
+The format of the colloquium will be a presentation of approximately 30 minutes followed by a Q&A of approximately 15 min.
+The colloquium needs to be scheduled with the Advising Committee and with the colloquium coordinators.
 Students will work closely with their advisor and committee in the preparation of this paper.

 The Department strongly encourages all students in the Integrated M.A./Ph.D. program to apply to graduate with an M.A. degree, prior to submitting their Research Paper.
 This option might be useful for students that started with a B.A.
 Students with M.A. degrees from other institutions or departments within OSU are also encouraged to apply.
 Students wishing to obtain an M.A. degree need to submit an Application to Graduate form to the Graduate School no later than the third Friday of the semester in which graduation is expected, even if they plan to continue in the Ph.D. program.